MrDanielHarka/note-app/docs/documentation.md

     if (err) {
       if (err.code == 'ER_DUP_ENTRY' || err.errno == 1062) {
         res.status(200).send(`{
-            "message": "This email address is already registered."
+            "message": "This email address is already registered!"
           }`);
       } else {
         console.log('Other error in the query');